Mechanical Keyboard Info is supported by readers. If you buy products from links on our site, we may earn a commission. Learn more

 Vortex’s Race 3 has some of the best stock keycaps of any keyboard.
 A solid well built 75% keyboard that cops flack, and deservedly so.
 But despite the flack, this is still an excellent keyboard

-The New 75% keyboard from Vortex, the Race 3 is the latest instalment in the Race line of keyboards.
-A few names have been used; 3ACE, RAC3, however, this keyboard is known as the Race 3.
+The New 75% keyboard from Vortex, the Race 3 is the latest installment in the Race line of keyboards.
+A few names have been used; 3ACE, and RAC3, however, this keyboard is known as the Race 3.

 Have a look at our friend TaeKeyboards’ review of the Race 3

 |CNC anodized aluminium case||Non-standard key layout|

 |Floating key design||Lacking a keycap puller for switching out mods|

 |PBT keycaps||Legend inconsistencies|

 |Dye-subbed DSA Granite||Not all keys are programmable|